 Even if it isn't as straightforward as this for you, it's going to be much easier to work on your book if you have everything well organized.
 So why not try it?

-It's very hard to answer a question or solve a problem if you don't know what the question or problem is.
+It's very hard to answer a question or solve a problem if you don't know the question or problem.
 You might have a feeling about the problem you need to solve, but until you put it into the form of a question you won't be able to answer it.

 For example, you might know that parts of your character's backstory are missing.
 That in itself isn't always enough to guide your mind.
 You want to trick your brain into doing work by giving it the proper framework.
 Take that problem you have, that missing piece, the character's backstory, and put it into an answerable question.